-From the moment I arrived at the TARGETjobs Undergraduate of the Year awards final I knew that it had been worthwhile applying to.
+From the moment I arrived at the TARGETjobs Undergraduate of the Year Awards final, I knew that it had been worthwhile applying to.
 The raw talent that filled the room was incredible, and it was a great place to network and celebrate the achievements of the 120 finalists.
-With a group champagne breakfast in the Sky Garden - organised by our award category sponsor First Names Group, a fantastic three course meal at the awards, and being presented as the overall prize winner, I can’t say there are many days that could top this for me.
+With a group champagne breakfast in the Sky Garden (organised by our award category sponsor First Names Group), a fantastic three-course meal at the awards, and being announced as the overall prize winner, I can’t say that there are many days that could top this for me.

 First Names Group is a leading independent trust and corporate services provider, and as part of my award I am spending 10 weeks working in their head office in Jersey.
 I am honoured by the amount of responsibility and encouragement I am being given here; there is definitely no babysitting and I have been given projects to work on that will provide genuine value to the company.

-Spending a day shadowing the Chief Commercial Officer, two days with the head of business development, and time in accounting, administration, bookkeeping, compliance and fund management to name a few, the amount I have learnt about the workings of a financial services company is staggering.
+Spending a day shadowing the chief commercial officer, two days with the head of business development, and time in accounting, administration, bookkeeping, compliance and fund management to name a few, the amount I have learned about the workings of a financial services company is staggering.
 This exposure to different divisions of the office is invaluable, as it enables me to not only get a general understanding of everything as a basis for future management roles, but it has helped me hone my business interests towards areas I would consider specialising in.

 The One to Watch award has broadened my horizons in terms of working abroad; previously I had never considered the idea, but after spending a week with the First Names team, and learning about the incredible career progression that can be made, I am highly tempted to return to Hong Kong to progress within the financial industry.